 “Food quality is a top priority, and our standards include the removal of unsold product before the use by date and donating it to the food bank.
 According to the USDA food site, a 'Use-By' date is the last date recommended for the use of the product while at peak quality.
 To ensure customer satisfaction, we will revisit our policy immediately with our operations team."

-Albuquerque’s Environmental Health Department Deputy Director Mark DiMenna said the city inspects restaurants but does not have authority over grocery stories.
+Albuquerque’s Environmental Health Department Deputy Director Mark DiMenna said the city inspects restaurants but does not have authority over grocery stores.
 Managers are asked to act in good faith and remove products past their due dates.